 But is an intangible value like reputation enough to outweigh the desire to keep your compliance program internal?
-Tronox Holdings, a global company that mines, processes, and sells titanium chemicals, recently made the choice to go public with their compliance content using Convercent’s Ethics and Compliance Portal.
+Tronox Holdings, a global company that mines, processes, and sells titanium chemicals, recently made the choice to go public with their compliance content using Convercent’s Interactive Code of Conduct.
 We sat down virtually with Jeffrey Neuman, their General Counsel and Corporate Secretary, to find out how and why he overcame the typical lawyerly instinct to keep things under wraps.

 “There’s a natural inclination among lawyers to be conservative, but most of the stuff in a company’s compliance policy is not proprietary,” Jeffrey said.
 “It’s not riskier to show it than not show it, you’re not waiving privilege, so you might as well get it out there.”

 Still not convinced?
 Jeffrey’s got four more reasons why it’s actually better to make your compliance content available to the public.